-(In US Dollars / Thousands of New Taiwan Dollars)
+(In US Dollar/Thousands of New Taiwan Dollar)

-Accumulated Investment in Mainland China as of December 31, 2023 Investment Amounts Authorized by Investment Commission, MOEA Upper Limit on Investment Authorized by Investment Commission, MOEA (Note 1) (Note 2) (Note 3) (Note 1) (Note 2) (Note 3) (Note 5) 614,768 (USD 20,002,200) 614,768 (USD 20,002,200) -
+s Accumulated Investment in Investment Amounts Upper Limit on Investment Mainland China as of Authorized by Authorized by December 31, 2024 (Note 1) (Note 2) (Note 3) Investment Commission, MOEA (Note 1) (Note 2) (Note 3) (Note 5) ł 655,692 655,692 (Note 3) (USD 20,002,200) (USD 20,002,200) -

-- Note 1: The above amounts were translated into New Taiwan dollars at the exchange rate of US \$1=NT \$30.735. - Note 2: The Group disposed its entire previous investment of USD 1,645,200 in Sichuan Jiannanchun Sempo Technology Company Limited in September 2008, and the disposal price of USD 730,000 was repatriated in March 2010.
-The abovementioned investment not yet reported to the Investment Commission, MOEA remained included in investment in Mainland China. - Note 3: Zhongshan Taida Electronics Co., Ltd., in which the Company indirectly invested, ceased its operations and was liquidated.
+Note 1: The above amounts were translated into New Taiwan Dollar at the exchange rate of USD 1=NTD 32.781.

+Note 2: The Group disposed its entire previous investment of USD 1,645,200 in Sichuan Jiannanchun Sempo Technology Company Limited in September 2008, and the disposal price of USD 730,000 was repatriated in March 2010.
+The abovementioned investment not yet reported to the Investment Commission, MOEA remained included in investment in Mainland China.

+Note 3: Zhongshan Taida Electronics Co., Ltd., in which the Company indirectly invested, ceased its operations and was liquidated.
 A liquidating dividend of USD 31,549.06 (19% of the shareholdings) was repatriated to T-Conn Precision Corporation in a third country, Republic of Mauritius.
-On March 12, 2010, although the Investment Commission, MOEA approved the withdrawal of the abovementioned investment, the amount of USD 57,000 remained included in the investment in Mainland China due to the liquidating dividend that has yet to be repatriated. - Note 4: Method of investments - Type 1: Investment in Mainland China through remittance from a third country - Type 2: Indirect investment in Mainland China through a holding company (AOTH) established in a third country - Type 3: Indirect investment in Mainland China through an existing company established in a third country - Type 4: Others - Note 5: Since the Company has obtained the Certificate of Headquarter Operation, there is no upper limit on investment in Mainland China. - (iii) Significant transactions with investee companies in Mainland China:
+On March 12, 2010, although the Investment Commission, MOEA approved the withdrawal of the abovementioned investment, the amount of USD 57,000 remained included in the investment in Mainland China due to the liquidating dividend that has yet to be repatriated.

+Note 4: Method of investments

+Type 1: Investment in Mainland China through remittance from a third country

+Type 2: Indirect investment in Mainland China through a holding company (AOTH) established in a third country

+Type 3: Indirect investment in Mainland China through an existing company established in a third country

+Type 4: Others

+Note 5: Since the Company has obtained the Certificate of Headquarter Operation, there is no upper limit on investment in Mainland China.

+(iii) Significant transactions with investee companies in Mainland China:

-For the Group's significant direct or indirect transactions with investee companies in Mainland China for the year ended December 31, 2023, refer to the "Information on significant transactions" above.
+For the Group's significant direct or indirect transactions with investee companies in Mainland China for the year ended December 31, 2024, please refer to the "Information on significant transactions" above.